-Technically speaking, Cottage Style isn’t really a style.
+Technically speaking, Cottage Style isn’t a style.
 After all, a cottage is meant to be lived in, to be enjoyed, and is usually the recipient of all the cast-offs from the real home.
 But Cottage furnishings and accessories have grown in popularity in recent years.
 In Cottage Style, anything (and everything) goes.

 The furniture in a Cottage Style home is often recycled, purchased from a flea market, or collected from family rejects.
-Nothing really needs to match--and it shouldn’t--yet the overall effect is charming and comfortable.
+Nothing needs to match--and it shouldn’t--yet the overall effect is charming and comfortable.
 Anything found can be painted or recovered to help it fit into your scheme.

 Reuse Vintage Items